A hit movie involving dinosaurs based on a novel was released on this day in movie history.

 The film was a massive hit, making over a billion dollars.
-Three sequels have been made, and a fourth one is currently in production.
+Three sequels have been made, and a fourth one comes out later this month.
 Many video games based on the film and the franchise were made as well.

 The first footage from the upcoming live-action Justice League feature film was shown off at San Diego Comic Con 2016.